-In this post we’ll look at the difference between mask filtering standards such as N95 and FFP2/FFP3…
+In light of Covid-19 we’ll look at the difference between respirator filtering standards such as N95 and FFP2/FFP3…

 Masks vs Respirators

 Before we go any further, let’s just clarify on a technical difference between a “mask” and a “respirator”.
 In day to day language we often say mask, when referring to what are technically called respirators.

 Uses for Masks: